The mestiza muse

 8. Improper Hair Accessories and Ties: The incorrect use of hair accessories or ties, such as tight rubber bands or metal clips, can cause friction and tension on hair strands, leading to tangling, matting, and potential damage.

 9. Extended periods without getting hair trims.
-Long intervals between hair trims can allow split ends and damaged sections to worsen, contributing to matting issues.
+Long intervals between hair trims can worsen split ends and damaged sections, contributing to matting issues.

 The Significance of Mastering Hair Detangling Techniques